Topological properties of multilayer magnon insulators: Topological Characterization

 {\flushleft T}he trilayer topological phase diagram is shown in Fig.~\ref{fig:TPT}.
 For convenience, the phases are color coded so that we can compare the two panels (a) and (b).
 The result depends on two interaction ratios, one is $\delta$ and the other $J_z/D_1$.
 The feasibility of tuning $J_z$ using pressure has already been experimentally demonstrated in a hexagonal lattice system~\cite{Li2019,Song2019}.
 Based on our studies, we show that there can be further motivation to tune the DMI interactions, too.
 For suitable parameter ranges we observe a quantum Hall behavior in our proposed bosonic system.

 To track the TPTs we compute the energy eigenvalues at the $\pm K$ high symmetry points.
-The analytical expression for the energy eigenvalues calculated at $+K$ (similar analysis done at $-K$ simply results in a relabeling of the solutions) yields where $E^{(3)}_{\eta}$ are the trilayer eigenvalues and we have defined $2\Delta = \sqrt{J^2_z+27D_1^{2}\left(1+\delta\right)^2}$.
+The analytical expression for the energy eigenvalues calculated at $+K$ yields where $E^{(3)}_{\eta}$ are the trilayer eigenvalues and we have defined $2\Delta = \sqrt{J^2_z+27D_1^{2}\left(1+\delta\right)^2}$.
+Eigenvalues for the system solved at $-K$ result in the same solutions as above, except with a sign change which relabels $\eta =3,4$ to $\eta = 5,6$ and vice versa.
 Just for comparison purposes, we list the energy solutions for the bilayer problem in Appendix \ref{sec:appendixA}, see Table \ref{tab:EigL2}.
-Next, the TPTs are obtained from the real solutions of $E_i=E_j$ with $i\neq j$ using the above expressions.
+Next, the TPTs are obtained from the real solutions of $E^{(3)}_i=E^{(3)}_j$ with $i\neq j$ using the above expressions.
 The topological phase boundaries can be defined as

 The number $n$ signifies the boundaries of the different phases.
 In the limit of zero interlayer interaction we can set $J_z=0$.
 In this case there are three phase boundaries separated by $\delta_n = -1, 0$, and $1$.